boazsegev/plezi/websocket chatroom.md

 ##Congratulations!

 Congratulations!
-You wrote your first Anorexic chatroom :-)
+You wrote your first Plezi chatroom :-)

-Using this example we discovered that Anorexic is a powerful Ruby framework that has easy and native support for both RESTful HTTP and WebSockets.
+Using this example we discovered that Plezi is a powerful Ruby framework that has easy and native support for both RESTful HTTP and WebSockets.

-Anorexic allowed us to easily write a very advanced application, while exploring exciting new features and discovering how Anorexic could help our workflow.
+Plezi allowed us to easily write a very advanced application, while exploring exciting new features and discovering how Plezi could help our workflow.

 There's a lot more to explore - enjoy :-)